-- (21) First Aid kits can be any size, shape or type to suit the work environment, but each kit should: - a. be large enough to contain all the necessary items; - b. be immediately identifiable with a white cross on green background that is prominently displayed on the outside; - c. contain a list of the contents for that kit; and - d. be made of material that will protect the contents from dust, moisture and contamination. - (22) It is recommended that the First Aid kit is portable (i.e. with a carry handle) so that it can easily be carried to the location of a First Aid incident or out of the building in the event of evacuation.
+(19) First Aid kits can be any size, shape or type to suit the work environment, but each kit should:

+- a. be large enough to contain all the necessary items; - b. be immediately identifiable with a white cross on green background that is prominently displayed on the outside; - c. contain a list of the contents for that kit; and - d. be made of material that will protect the contents from dust, moisture and contamination.

+(20) It is recommended that the First Aid kit is portable (i.e. with a carry handle) so that it can easily be carried out during an evacuation of the workplace.